-Now that you've chosen a WAV file to play, let's tell bitbox how you want to play it.
+Now that you've chosen a WAV file to play, let's tell bitbox mk2how you want to play it.

-1. Touch the icon immediately to the left of the WAV file name at the top of the waveform screen to display the Pad Mode menu.
+- Touch the icon immediately to the left of the 1.
+WAV file name at the top of the waveform screen to display the Pad Mode menu.
 Touch one of the options, Sample, Clip, Slicer, or Granular, to set the pad mode.
 The icon changes to represent the selected pad mode.
 See the table at the beginning of this section for help in choosing the pad mode.
-If you choose New Recording here instead, you will clear the WAV file assigned to this pad and go back to the Load and Record screen.

-2. From the Waveform screen, press the INFO button to display the first page of the Cell Parameters screens.
-You can press INFO to toggle between the Cell Parameters screen and the Waveform screen.
-On the Cell Parameters screen, touch the tabs across the bottom to access additional parameters.

-3. On the Main Cell Parameters screen, there are four controls below the measure and beat count.
+If you choose New Recording here instead, you will clear the WAV file assigned to this pad and go back to the Load and Record screen. - 2.
+From the Waveform screen, press the INFO button to display the first tab of the Cell Parameters screen.
+You can press HOME to return to the Waveform screen.
+On the Cell Parameters screen, touch the tabs across the bottom to access additional parameters. - 3.
+On the Main Cell Parameters screen, there are four controls below the measure and beat count.
 The left most control is the pad selector grid.
-Touch this grid and then touch a pad in the grid to select a different pad to edit.
+Touch this grid and then touch a pad in the grid to select a different pad to edit. - 4.
+The second header control is the Pad Mode selector, as seen on the Waveform screen.